umbraco/The-Starter-Kit/README.md

 # 7.6-Starter-Kit

-# This Github project is _solely_ used to manage the final build of the Starter Kit and is _not_ meant to be used as the Starter kit itself.
+# This Github project is used to manage the final build of the Starter Kit and is _not_ meant to be used as the Starter kit itself as far as the content goes.

 TODO: We need to merge this repo: https://github.com/umbraco/Starterkit-TheUmbracoCommunity into this one and remove the css/js one, they should exist in this one only.